dtak/local-independence-public/README.md

 # Learning Qualitatively Diverse and Interpretable Rules for Classification

 This repository contains code and data used to generate the results in [Learning Qualitatively Diverse and Interpretable Rules for Classification](https://arxiv.org/abs/1806.08716).
-See also [https://github.com/dtak/lit](https://github.com/dtak/lit) for an expanded version of this paper with different applications and experiments.
+See also an [expanded version](https://github.com/dtak/lit) of this paper with different applications and experiments.

 ## Main Idea: Interpretable + Interpretable = Uninterpretable